 - Ensure noise controls are properly used and maintained

 - Record any significant findings from the noise risk assessment

-- Eliminate or reduce noise exposure to as low as reasonably practicable
+- Reduce noise exposure where possible to as low as reasonably practicable

 - Calculate any measurement of personal noise exposure using dosemeters

 - Calculate static measurements to map and zone all significant sources of noise

 - Provide information, instruction, and training where noise hazards are detected